 It’s strange that Timecop fails to accentuate Van Damme’s greatest asset, even if the idea was to portray him as a higher calibre star.
 The frenetic editing doesn’t do him any favours.
 The fight scenes are often too quick and claustrophobic to truly engage with.
 Either that or it’s too dark to see anything, and usually both.
-The movie’s climactic scene, the one fans pay to see, is so shrouded in darkness you can barely tell what’s happening, even with the aid of a lovely, crisp Blu-ray transfer, so I dread to think what it looked like on a muggy VHS.
+The movie’s climactic scene, the one that fans pay to see, is so shrouded in darkness you can barely tell what’s happening, even with the aid of a lovely crisp Blu-ray transfer, so I dread to think what it looked like on a muggy VHS tape.
 It’s such a shame.
 Van Damme is all about his fighting skills and catlike athleticism.
 You only have to look at what John Woo did for him a year earlier to see that.
-A good action director is arguably the most important element of a successful action film beyond its star attraction, and that goes double for a Van Damme movie.
+A good action director is the most important element of a successful action film beyond its star attraction, and that goes double for a Van Damme movie.
 The choreography can be bang-on but if it’s poorly captured it becomes lost on the audience.
 Hyams is a fine director, but his energies are mostly spent elsewhere.

 On the subject of weakly-sketched characters, Walker has a brand new partner thanks to McComb’s unethical shenanigans, a rookie named Fielding who turns on Walker so quickly you barely get a chance to connect with her.
 When Fielding (just as abruptly) sees the error of her ways, it hardly registers, and when, in an alternate timeline, the two strangers cross paths and share an ironic “Sorry, do I know you?” moment, you hardly care.
 It’s like they planned for a buddy element but gave up halfway.